Crosby leads Penguins to 4-3 win over Rangers in shootout

-NEW YORK (AP) -- Sidney Crosby had a goal and an assist in regulation and then got the clinching goal in the shootout to lift Pittsburgh to a 4-3 win over the New York Rangers on Friday night, snapping the Penguins' four-game skid.
+NEW YORK (AP) -- Sidney Crosby came through to help the Pittsburgh Penguins pull out another close win.

+The Penguins' captain scored a goal and an assist in regulation and then got the clinching tally in the shootout to help Pittsburgh snap a four-game skid with a 4-3 victory over the New York Rangers on Friday night.

-Jake Guentzel and Bryan Rust also scored for Pittsburgh, and Matt Murray stopped 30 shots for his 29th win of the season.
-With the win, the Penguins topped their point total last season en route to winning the Stanley Cup.
+Jake Guentzel and Bryan Rust also scored for Pittsburgh, and Matt Murray stopped 30 shots for his 29th victory of the season.
+With the win, the Penguins eclipsed their point total last season, when they won the Stanly Cup.

+''We're happy to get two points,'' Penguins coach Mike Sullivan said. ''The Rangers are a good team and they scored late in the game.
+I thought our guys stuck with it, and they didn't get deflated.
+We kept playing hard and we found a way to win.
+Obviously, we would have like to finish it in regulation if we could've, but it didn't happen that way.
+You have to give the Rangers credit, they played hard, they're a good team, but we're pleased to get the two points.''

 Chris Kreider tied the score with 11.6 seconds left in the third period to force overtime.
 Nick Holden had a goal and an assist, Rick Nash also scored and J.T.
 Miller added two assists for the Rangers.
 Henrik Lundqvist finished with 32 saves as New York fell to 0-5-3 at home since beating Washington on Feb.
 19.